Anne-Marie Brady: Awards and honours

-In 2019, Professor Anne-Marie Brady was made a fellow of the Royal Society of New Zealand Te Apārangi for her contribution towards the advancement of the humanities.
+In 2019, Brady was made a fellow of the Royal Society of New Zealand Te Apārangi for her contribution towards the advancement of the humanities.
 She is the first female political scientist elected a Fellow of Royal Society Te Apārangi.
 Being made a Fellow is an honour that recognises distinction in research, scholarship or the advancement of knowledge at the highest international standards.
 The citation read:

-"...The research of Anne-Marie Brady on Antarctic politics, China's polar interests, and the Chinese Communist Party's domestic and foreign policy, in particular, foreign interference activities, has been a catalyst contributing to policy adjustments by governments from the USA, to New Zealand, Australia, the UK, Canada, and the EU.
-Her research has been publicly praised by Hillary Clinton and Marco Rubio.
-Her testimony on Antarctica and China is recorded in Hansard in the Australian Parliament, as well as in several reports on Antarctica prepared for the Australian government.
-Her policy advice helped spark an inquiry into foreign interference in the New Zealand parliament.
-Her research on small states in the changing global order has assisted New Zealand and other small state governments with contestable policy advice.
-She founded a groundbreaking journal of polar social sciences, which offers policy relevant research on the Arctic and Antarctic...."

 Also in 2019, Brady was awarded the New Zealand Women of Influence Global Influence Award, to mark her contribution towards placing the spotlight on the issue of Chinese influence in the South Pacific.
 The citation read:

-"...Anne-Marie’s ground-breaking research into China's covert foreign influence strategy in New Zealand has had global reach and impact since its first publication in 2017.
-Her research was cited in an expert submission to the Australian Parliamentary Joint Committee on Intelligence and Security in 2018, and in May this year she gave expert testimony before the New Zealand Justice Select Committee.
-The judges praised Anne-Marie for putting the spotlight on the important geo-political issue of Chinese influence in the South Pacific..."

 Exposé of Chinese Communist Party influence in New Zealand

 In September 2017, Brady presented a conference paper Magic Weapons: China's political influence activities under Xi Jinping detailing the Chinese Communist Party's attempts to influence international opinion using New Zealand as a case study.
 Brady's paper argued that the Chinese government was working with Chinese diaspora community organisations and ethnic Chinese media as part of a united front strategy to advance Chinese political and economic interests in New Zealand.
 Chinese Communist Party (CCP) influence in New Zealand included working with diaspora organisations and local media to cultivate relationships with New Zealand business and politicians from the country's two major parties, National and Labour.